Tuesday, September 28, 2010

 Anyway, things got better from there.
 We spent Sunday with family at my brother-in-law's place.
 The guys had a blast.
 They played carrom after years and played for quite a few hours, while I spent time with my sister-in-law and neices (you remember them - Faith & Shania - from my second post).
 After a delightful morning and lunch with them, we headed home.

 I was exhausted but I still wanted to make something for dinner that night.At first, I wanted to make some Moussaka.
 I've made that a couple of times before, and my husband and I simply love it.
 Then I started having second thoughts as the recipe calls for a lot of frying and with the temperatures and humidity levels being sky-high in Mumbai at the moment, I didn't think I could endure all that frying.
 So as I was sifting through my collection of recipes, I stumbled upon a recipe for Shepherd's Pie that I'd bookmarked some time ago and decided to give it a go.
 The original recipe calls for lamb mince but since I only had beef mince in the house, I made the switch.
 Well some folks say that Shepherd's Pie is strictly made using lamb mince and if you do happen u switch the meat like I did, then what you've made is some Cottage Pie.
 Either way, I must say, this recipe did not disappoint.
 I used the recipe found in Nita Mehta's - The Best of Mutton.
-All you do is make some mashed potato and a simple mince, arrange it in a casserole dish and bake for about 20 minutes.
+All you do is make some mashed potato and a simple mince.
+Place the mince in a baking dish and smear the mashed potato over to make a nice layer.
+Bake @ 170ºC for about 20 minutes.
 In less than an hour, we sat down to a hearty, warm and scrumptious dinner.
 This, served with a lovely fresh salad, is really yummy.

 Give it a go and you won't be disappointed.